aditya2001/aditya2001.github.io/README.md

 efficiency, resulting in a<b> 40% reduction in manual testing time and a 25% increase in test coverage</b>

-- Generating access token programmaticaly for oauth2.0 for automation purpose<b> https://www.youtube.com/watch?v=6c0r6fd0uso&t=444s</b>
+- Generating access token programmaticaly for oauth2.0 for automation purpose  <a href="https://www.youtube.com/watch?v=6c0r6fd0uso&t=444s">